 We have built a new container examination facility on Tsawwassen First Nation industrial lands to facilitate the growth of Canadian trade, ensure the efficient movement of container traffic at Roberts Bank, and meet Canada Border Services Agency inspection targets.

-The Tsawwassen Container Examination Facility will augment the existing facility in Burnaby and will initiate the new Canada Border Services Agency marine container examination process focusing on technology (scans) and less on manual inspections.
+The Tsawwassen Container Examination Facility augments the existing facility in Burnaby and initiates the new Canada Border Services Agency marine container examination process focusing on technology (scans) and less on manual inspections.

 About the project

 The project supports our vision of a sustainable port, and in particular our commitment to climate action, by eliminating a significant volume of existing and projected truck traffic from Roberts Bank to the existing inspection facility in Burnaby.
 Elimination of this traffic will reduce greenhouse gas emissions by an average of 2,000 tonnes per year, and will also improve supply chain efficiency.